The journal

 May 26, 2026

-The Buyer Representation Agreement (BRBC), in plain English
+The Buyer Representation Agreement (BRBC), in plain language

 Since August 2024, California buyers and their agents sign a written representation agreement before touring homes.
 It exists to protect both sides.
 Here's what it is and what to expect.